 Growing strawberries in containers are easy to do and they will produce fruit fairly quickly if you start growing them from starts rather than growing the plants from seed.

 Blueberries are another fruit that does well growing in containers, as long as you remember to water them regularly.

 If you have a little more space, you can try growing larger fruits like peaches, plums, or nectarines in containers.

 You can also grow citrus fruits like lemons and oranges in warmer areas if you have the right climate for them.

 The first rule is that each plant will need certain things to grow well and develop flowers and fruit.

 They need adequate space in the container, enough water and light, and the temperature needs to be right.

 So long as you give the plants those things, you can grow fruit very successfully in containers.

 Many fruits which we associate with large trees can now be grown on dwarfing rootstock.
-It is the rootstock that imparts qualities such as tolerance of soil types, size, vigor, and disease resistance.
+The rootstock imparts qualities such as tolerance of soil types, size, vigor, and disease resistance.

-It is the fruit part, or scion, which produces the crop, so you might have a ‘Cox’s Orange Pippin’ apple variety grafted on to a dwarfing rootstock.
+The fruit part, or scion, produces the crop, so you might have a ‘Cox’s Orange Pippin’ apple variety grafted on to a dwarfing rootstock.